ISO 27001 Roles and Responsibilities: Annex A 5.2

 We allocate people but not just any old people.
 The people that do the role have to be competent to perform the role.
 This usually means the checking of qualifications, training and / or experience.

-In my experience, the top 3 mistakes people make for ISO 27001 Annex A 5.2 are
+In my experience, the top 3 mistakes people make for ISO 27001 Roles and Responsibilities are

 1. You have not documented the actual roles you require